-Once upon a December:
+Once upon a December

 I knew it would be good to focus on a project to help the Small & Medium Scale Businesses / Enterprises, but then, reality hit me; I was going to ignore the second crucifixion – Crucifixion of the Holy Scriptures!
 Crucifixion by who?
 Many; including some ‘men and women of God!’ most of whom do not really mean to do so; but they end up doing so all the same – essentially preaching what is more of personal opinions and presenting them as facts / truth.

 Since we cannot continue to do the same thing(s) we have been doing all this while – over and over again – and expect different / better results, and as a sequel to the original ‘What the Church Refuse to Teach About Christianity,’ in this article, I will highlight some attitudes of grave negligence we apply to the content of the Bible, as I continue to draw attention to the deep but ‘not-so-obvious’ issues that we Christians largely overlook (and they consequently harm us) alongside the obvious ones that need to be highlighted.

-The Christian Problem:
+The Christian Problem

-I cannot overemphasise the observation that, most often, Christians’ understanding or interpretation of scriptures lead them to either half-hearted action or inaction; they see God as this all powerful father who has promised them every good thing, and so all they have to do is to please him through prescribed religious acts such as prayer, giving, etc. and He would release all the good things to us.
+I cannot overemphasise the observation that, most often, and for many of us Christians, our understanding or interpretation of scriptures lead us to either inaction or half-hearted action; we mostly tend to see God as this all powerful father who has promised us every good thing, and so all we have to do is to please him through prescribed religious acts such as fasting, prayer, giving, etc. and He would release all the good things to us.